 I recently gave birth to a beautiful baby boy on February 14, 2020.
 He is my second child, but this pregnancy and delivery were nothing like the first.
 Both my son and I almost died during the delivery, and physician negligence during the pregnancy could have left me paralyzed and without bladder and bowel control.
-We both survived, thanks in part to a nurse who happened walk in just as my child fell out of me with his cord tangled around his neck, and spinal surgeon who took my pain seriously and rushed me into emergency surgery a few days later.
+We both survived, thanks in part to a nurse who happened to walk in just as my child fell out of me with his cord tangled around his neck, and a spinal surgeon who took my pain seriously and rushed me into emergency surgery a few days later.

 Childbirth with Herniated Discs and Physician Negligence

 Over the course of my pregnancy, I developed severe back pain.
 It had become so bad that by week 39, I could no longer walk on my own, needed assistance bathing, and couldn’t even I couldn’t reach my own bum to wipe anymore.
 After months of being ignored by my OBGYN and leaving her office sobbing because she wouldn’t take me seriously, I finally called her and made her induce me on Thursday, February 13th.
 I thought once my son was delivered, the back pain would be resolved.
 It did not.
 In fact, it got worse and I required emergency surgery to fix two herniated discs just days after I delivered my child, but I am getting ahead of myself.